-(16) [Uttered by a male speaker] In my study group, Mary did her homework, and I did too. can mean: I too did my homework
+(19) [Uttered by a male speaker] In my study group, Mary did her homework, and I did too. can mean: I too did my homework

-The ASL contrasts can be replicated with gestural verbs that occur with spoken English, as seen in (17).
-As in ASL, a movement towards the side has to correspond to a third person object, and thus the second clause of (17)b is deviant because the object is second person but the object agreement is third person (the kisses ought to be sent towards the addressee).
-Strikingly, this problem doesn't arise in (17)a: as the missing verb is copied, its third person object agreement is disregarded, just as is the case for object agreement in ASL.
-Importantly, there are no comparable cases of object agreement in English: subjects who provided judgments on these sentences had to infer an ASL-style rule on the basis of no or extremely limited evidence.
+The ASL contrasts can be replicated with gestural verbs in English.
+As in ASL, a movement towards the side has to correspond to a third person object, and thus the second clause of (20)b is deviant because the object is second person but the object agreement is third person (the kisses ought to be sent towards the addressee).
+Strikingly, this problem doesn't really arise in (20)a: as the missing verb is copied, its third person object agreement is disregarded, just as is the case for object agreement in ASL.
+Importantly, there are no comparable cases of object agreement in English: subjects had to infer an ASL-style rule on the basis of no or extremely limited evidence.